 Now one of the rules of proper “exegetical interpretation” (fancy words for: interpreting the Bible in a proper, God fearing way) is not to take a doctrine further than the author’s intended meaning.
 Another rule is to consider the context of the “full council of the Word of God.”
 That just means, you have to look at what the author said in other places and look at the big picture of what scripture is saying.
 You will get a feel from repeated emphasis as to what is most important.
 Another rule is not to base your belief off of an obscure text.
 An obscure text is one where the meaning is unclear.
 What we DO base our belief off of is the clear, repeated emphasis of scripture.

-I want to say that I highly respect my Baptist, Presbyterian, and Calvinist brothers and sisters and understand if you don’t agree.
+I want to say that I highly respect my Baptist, Presbyterian, and Calvinist brothers and sisters and understand if you don’t agree with the following assessments.
 Great scholars on both sides of the theological isle have made great points along the way.
 This is just part of the peaceful discourse that I want to put forth to let us “reason together.”

 But the question we come to today is, “Is it possible to lose your salvation.”
 In a few places the Bible calls this “falling away” or, “apostasy.”
 The Greek word apostasia, means “a defiance of an established system or authority; a rebellion; an abandonment or breach of faith.”
 This speaks to a deliberate turning away.